tiralinea/tl-errors/README.md

         res.status(HTTP_CODE_CREATED).json(user._id);
       })

+      // Any ValidationError catched here will be handled with BadRequestError.
+      // Any error with code 11000 catched here will be handled with DuplicatedEntityError.
       .catch(next);

   });

 });
 ```

-Every error triggered in a middleware will be catched inside the component, including not found routes and unknown errors.
+Every error triggered in a middleware will be catched inside the component.

 ### Documentation
 Read the [library docs](docs.md) for the methods specification.